 A good refrigerator has to do a lot more than just keep stuff cold.
 At Digital Trends, we try to look at our fridges from a variety of angles.
 How fast will they cool a beverage?
 How much energy do they use?
 Are they noisy?
 Do they have interesting or unique features?
 Are they affordable?
 Are they a good value for the price?

 While we’re frequently blown away by some of the smart tech that gets integrated into home appliances, we try to conduct our reviews from the point of view of a consumer.
 We compare our picks to other top models on the market to make sure that not only are they good products, but they justify their price.

 You can read more about how we test our refrigerators here.

-If you’re in the market for a mini fridge, you probably have an idea of how much space you have available.
-Will it go under the counter or in the dorm room?
-If you don’t know how much space you need, go ahead and measure where you’re planning to place your new appliance.
-Mini fridges come in a wide-range of sizes.
-You can get everything from a tiny 18-inch cube to fridges offering more than four cubic feet.
-Once you figure out the type of capacity you’re looking for, you can start zeroing in on the various features you want in your fridge.
-You’ll also want to check out if the unit needs to be freestanding before you install it under a counter.
+If you’re in the market for a mini-fridge, you probably have an idea of how much space you have available.
+After all, ensuring that your unit will fit under the counter or in your corner of the dorm room is vital.
+If you don’t know how much space you need, measure where you plan to place your new appliance.
+Mini fridges come in a wide range of sizes, so keep the variations in mind.
+You can choose between sizes ranging from a tiny 18-inch cube to bigger fridges totaling more than four cubic feet.
+Width, height, and depth measurements all vary, too, regardless of the cubic footage available.

 It’s important to first consider the capacity you need for your refrigerator, and then to measure the physical space you have available so you won’t get something too large.
 Then you need to decide which features are crucial to your kitchen needs.
 Make sure to take a look at the fridge’s requirements before making a purchase, too.
 For instance, it’s important to know ahead of time whether the unit needs to be freestanding or if you can install it under the counter.
 Also, keep in mind that the majority of appliances require ample breathing room – otherwise, the unit could overheat or malfunction.